-- 5.1 Form.
-All substantive motions, unless made orally during a hearing or a trial, shall be accompanied by a memorandum of law, except as provided in CBP 5.11.
-Any memorandum of law shall be filed in support of one motion only and shall not exceed twenty (20) pages in length.
+5.1 - Form.
+All substantive motions shall be accompanied by a memorandum of law.
+Any memorandum of law shall be filed in support of one motion only and shall not exceed 10 pages in length.
+The 10 pages may be supplemented by time lines, charts or diagrams illustrating the relationships of the parties, or other visual aids.
+Motions for summary judgment may be supported by memoranda up to 25 pages.
+Response memoranda to motions for summary may be up to 25 pages.
+Otherwise, response memoranda may be up to 10 pages.
+Reply memoranda to response memoranda may be no more than 3 pages.
+Do not provide the Court with the case law.
+You may provide copies of relevant portions of articles, treatises, restatements or the like.
 Separate motions shall be filed separately and a memorandum of law filed in support of each.
-Motions that are inextricably intertwined and either substantively related or in the alternative may be filed together. - 5.2 Content of motions.
-All motions shall: (1) state with particularity the grounds for the motion, shall; (2) cite any statute or rule of procedure relied upon; and shall(3) state the relief sought.
+Motions that are inextricably intertwined and either substantively related or in the alternative may be filed together.

+5.2 - Content of motions.
+All motions shall: (1) state with particularity the grounds for the motion; (2) cite any statute or rule of procedure relied upon; and (3) state the relief sought.
 Factual statements in a motion for summary judgment shall be supported by specific citations to the summary judgment evidence and other supporting papers.
-The parties shall not raise issues at the hearing on the motion that were not addressed in the motion and memoranda in support of and in opposition to the motion.
+The parties shall not raise issues at the hearing on the motion that were not addressed in the motion or memoranda in support of and in opposition to the motion.
 The practice of offering previously undisclosed cases to the Court at the hearing is specifically discouraged.

-- 5.3 Certificate of Good Faith Conference.
-Before filing any motion in a civil case, the moving party shall confer with counsel for the opposing party in a good faith effort to resolve the issues raised by the motion and shall file with the motion a statement certifying that the moving party has conferred with opposing counsel and that counsel have been unable to agree on the resolution of the motion (the "Certificate"). - a.
+5.3 - Certificate of Good Faith Conference.
+Before filing any motion in a civil case, the moving party shall confer with counsel for the opposing party in a good faith effort to resolve the issues raised by the motion and shall file with the motion a statement certifying that the moving party has conferred with opposing counsel and that counsel have been unable to agree on the resolution of the motion (the "Certificate").

+- a.
 The term "confer," as used herein, requires an actual, substantive conversation in person or by telephone in a good faith effort to resolve the motion without court action and does not envision an exchange of ultimatums by fax or letter.
 Counsel must respond promptly to inquiries and communications from opposing counsel.
-The Court may sua sponte deny motions that fail to include an appropriate and complete Certificate under this section. - b.
-The Certificate shall set forth the date of the conference, the names of the participating attorneys, and the specific results achieved.
-It shall be the responsibility of counsel for the movant to arrange for the conference. - c.
-No conference, and therefore no Certificate, is required in motions for injunctive relief without notice, for judgment on the pleadings, summary judgment, or to permit maintenance of a class action. - d.
-A party alleging that a pleading fails to state a cause of action will confer with counsel for the opposing party before moving to dismiss, and, upon request of the other party, will stipulate to an order permitting the filing of a curative amended pleading in lieu of filing a motion to dismiss.
+The Court may sua sponte deny motions that fail to include an appropriate and complete Certificate under this section. - The Certificate shall set forth the date of the conference, the names of the participating attorneys, and the specific results achieved.
+It shall be the responsibility of counsel for the movant to arrange for the conference. - No conference, and therefore no Certificate, is required in motions for injunctive relief without notice, for judgment on the pleadings, summary judgment, or to permit maintenance of a class action. - A party alleging that a pleading fails to state a cause of action will confer with counsel for the opposing party before moving to dismiss, and, upon request of the other party, will stipulate to an order permitting the filing of a curative amended pleading in lieu of filing a motion to dismiss.